 On 13 February 2019 Shropshire Council’s Cabinet agreed that the existing Quarry site is the most suitable town centre location for swimming provision in Shrewsbury, and authorised council officers to investigate the potential to develop new swimming provision on the site.

-The feasibility study will ask leisure and health specialists to advise on the exact nature of swimming provision required for the long-term health and wellbeing of the Shrewsbury and wider Shropshire population.
-We’ll also get concept designs drawn up to show how the new facilities might look.
+They also agreed to undertake a full feasibility study which will be carried out between spring and autumn 2019.
+We’re asking key stakeholders including leisure and health specialists to advise on the exact nature of swimming provision required for the long-term health and wellbeing needs of the Shrewsbury and wider Shropshire population.
+We will also draw up concept designs to show how the new facilities might look.

-Conscious that the redevelopment of the Quarry Pool site would take some years to complete, the council is keen to ensure the continuity of local swimming provision during this time, and alternate provision would also be explored as part of these proposals.
+Conscious that the redevelopment of the Quarry Pool site will take some years to complete, we will be exploring options to ensure continuity of swimming provision as part of these proposals.

-A rebuild on the existing site would also provide the potential to explore a wider footprint and the opportunity to integrate other uses beyond purely leisure use.
-This could include, for example, office, community and education uses, and it's important that these are considered within the framework of the recently approved Shrewsbury Big Town Plan.
+A complete rebuild on the existing site will provide the potential to explore options across a larger footprint as well as the opportunity to integrate other uses over and above leisure and culture, such as office, community and education uses.
+It is important that these are considered within the framework of the recently approved Shrewsbury Big Town Plan.